-However, this Millennial or “Xennial” group has integrated technology into their daily habits.
+The Millennial group has integrated technology into their daily habits.
 When it comes to mortgage shopping, their first action is not to call a real estate agent or ask their parents, they search online.

-Millennials are more likely than older adults to shop around for a mortgage and compare apples-to-apples rates: 86% of 18-34 year-olds shopped around for a loan vs. 75% of 35-54 year olds and 55% of those 55 years and older (2016).
+Millennials are more likely than older adults to shop around for a mortgage and compare apples-to-apples rates.

-This is why 90% of new prospective homebuyers will use online resources to research homes and the mortgage process before they speak to a real estate agent, mortgage broker or lender.
+This is why most of new prospective homebuyers will use online resources to research homes and the mortgage process before they speak to a real estate agent, mortgage broker or lender.

-Lastly, even though 90% of Millennial purchasers still engage with a real estate agent, Redfin data shows that 73% of millennial sellers try to negotiate with the listing agent for a lower commission, compared to 44% of Gen-Xers and 24% of boomers.
-Nearly 63% of the millennials who tried to get a lower commission rate percent reported being successful.
+Lastly, even though most of Millennial purchasers still engage with a real estate agent, Redfin data shows that a majority of Millennial sellers try to negotiate with the listing agent for a lower commission, compared to fewer Gen-Xers and baby boomers.
+A majority of the Millennials who tried to get a lower commission rate percent reported being successful.

 Are Millennials Engaging With Traditional Lenders Differently?
 How?

-Since the financial crisis began in 2008, we've seen the percentage market share of the mortgage market shift dramatically.
-To put it in perspective, By the end of 2016, 6 of the nation’s top 10 lenders were non-banks, while banks contribution to new mortgage loans fell to 21%, according to The Washington Post.
-Keep in mind that as recently as 2011, 50% of all new mortgage money was loaned by JPMorgan Chase, Bank of America and Wells Fargo.
+We've seen the percentage market share of the mortgage market shift dramatically.
+To put it in perspective, Most of the nation’s top mortgage lenders were non-banks, while banks contribution to new mortgage loans fell, according to The Washington Post.

 As lenders have changed, so have consumers, and their behaviors.
-Millennials have reported a higher willingness to switch banks (A recent Accenture study showed 18% of millennials switched their consumer bank partner within the last 12 months).
+Millennials have reported a higher willingness to switch banks.

 Whether a preference for technological automation, or the desire to educate themselves online first to narrow the knowledge gap, Millennials' expectations when engaging with mortgage brokers or lenders demands the following: